bobeatslollipop/bobeatslollipop.github.io/README.md

 # Research
 **Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals.**\\
 with Aravindan Vijayaraghavan.
-In submission.
+In submission. [arXiv version](https://arxiv.org/abs/2411.14349)

 **To Store or Not to Store: a graph theoretical approach for Dataset Versioning.**\\
 with Jingwei Li, Pattara Sukprasert, Samir Khuller, Amol Deshpande, and Koyel Mukherjee.